-Page 3 of 3 - If any schools were to see consolidation as their best option it would take the issue to the community.
+If any schools were to see consolidation as their best option it would take the issue to the community.
 South Haven's Showman said both communities would have to vote yes for consolidation to take place.

 "So there's several steps along the way for that" Showman said.
 "This is a little bit unique for consolidation talk because our discussions have been in reference to upcoming short falls, not necessarily reductions in enrollment which is normally where you see consolidation discussion."

 Wellington Schools will remain open through May.
 The number of hours set forth by the state must be completed.
 South Haven Superintendent John Showman puts the harsh economic times into perspective.

 "Other industries and other professions are experiencing that too," Showman said.
 "But the state funding is really creating some problems."

 Sumner County's State Representative is Vince Wetta.
 Country residents are free to contact him at 785-296-7665, his email is email@example.com.
 Constituents may also email Wetta at firstname.lastname@example.org to be added to his mailing list.

 Sen. Steve Abrams can be reached at 785-296-7381, his e-mail address is Steve.Abrams@senate.ks.gov.